 Including all individuals and/or groups into processes, activities and decisions/policymaking in a way that shares power, fosters respect, and embraces our diversity.
 Inclusion in action means individuals are valued for who they are and what they offer and that they have the opportunity and means to reach their highest potential.

-Although diversity has always been a priority for Memorial Hermann, the health system formed a project team in 2018 that was focused specifically on diversity in the workplace.
+Although diversity has always been a priority for Memorial Hermann, in 2020 the health system launched a system-wide listening tour to hear directly from our employees about diversity in the workplace.
 They tackled questions such as:

 Today, our EDI journey continues.
-The EDI Executive and Leadership Councils provide advocacy and oversight for Memorial Hermann’s EDI initiatives and programs.
+The EDI Executive and Leadership Councils provide advocacy and oversight to ensure EDI is reflected in all we do.
 These leadership groups work collaboratively to develop and implement Memorial Hermann’s EDI strategic plan and priorities, and to provide guidance to our EDI Councils (Employer, Health System and Community).
 Additionally, they promote and foster an environment in which all individuals are treated equally, where ideas and opinions of all are valued and considered to have merit.
-These efforts are increasing equity, diversity and inclusion awareness throughout Memorial Hermann’s workforce.
+These commitments are increasing equity, diversity and inclusion awareness throughout Memorial Hermann’s workforce.

 The EDI Employer Council works to identify opportunities to embed EDI principles through every phase of the employee lifecycle while developing the overall structure and guidelines for Employee Resource Groups (ERGs).
 The Council also explores opportunities to celebrate the diversity of Memorial Hermann’s workforce.